 Located within walking distance of all that Old Town Scottsdale has to offer, guests of The Scott Resort & Spa can experience Scottsdale to its fullest.
 From the exquisite shopping at Scottsdale Fashion Square to the best restaurants and night life in town, this Scottsdale resort sits in the heart of it all.Make ReservationMake Reservation

 The newly reinvented resort will marry a fresh design with the timeless elements that have been a foundation of the resort over the past 50 years.
 Inspired by Spanish Revival-architecture, the resort’s new look will incorporate Old Havana-style furniture, colors, and textures, along with a spattering of Bauhaus-inspired graphic patterns and lighting.
 A liberal use of natural light and greenery will bring elements of the surrounding outdoors into the resort’s main lobby, creating a fun and lively gathering spot for resort guests and Scottsdale locals alike.

 Phase 1 – Completed September 2017

 Renovations in the first phase of the new design included:

 - The lobby has been upgraded from the inside out.
-With caning screens that contrast against the modern curved brass of Bauhaus-inspired chandeliers and rattan settees scattered throughout, the lobby will reflect an eclectic style of traditional front porch Havana.
+With caning screens that contrast against the modern curved brass of Bauhaus-inspired chandeliers and rattan settees scattered throughout, the lobby reflects an eclectic style of traditional front porch Havana.
 Blue-glazed olive jars and indoor landscaping create an intimate seating oasis for guests.
 A hand-crafted, Spanish-tiled bar and existing arches reflect the traditional, original architecture of the space.
 Vintage artwork and paintings compliment signature rattan and wicker furniture.

 - The signature Lobby Bar and Restaurant have been completely renovated and re-concepted as The Canal Club, while still capitalizing on an ideal indoor-outdoor layout.
-A large tree will serve as the bar’s focal point in the center of the open-air space, surrounded by abundant succulents and indigenous plant life.
-The fireplace will remain rightfully intact, as a gathering place for morning coffee or evening cocktails.
+A large tree serves as the bar’s focal point in the center of the open-air space, surrounded by abundant succulents and indigenous plant life.
+The fireplace remains rightfully intact, as a gathering place for morning coffee or evening cocktails.
 The new furnishings and décor are met with an all-new menu, designed by Executive Chef Christopher Bailey.

 - The resort’s 14,000 square feet of meeting and function space received all new custom Axminster carpeting and custom decorative light fixtures that echo the property’s overall Spanish and Moroccan inspired ambiance.